maihai86/iCommerce/rest/README.md

 Assume that we filter the list of products with combo box (dropdown box) in web UI.
 Hence I will use the ID of the input criteria to pass to the parameters list of this API.
 You can change the criteria value to test this API by yourself.

-2. Add a product to shopping cart:
+b.
+Add a product to shopping cart:

 ```
 curl -X POST \